uwcnc/cnc_github_tutorial/README.md

 ```
 git status
 ```
-and add + commit our changes using:
+and add+commit our changes using:
 ```
 git commit -am "<SOME COMMIT MESSAGE>"
 ```